 Long time users of Metricly know that the bread and butter of our platform is time series data.
 Our agents collect time series data, our integrations help you push application time series data to us, and our cloud collectors pull time series data from AWS or Azure for you.
 Once received, the metrics need to be tracked, the samples stored, and analytics run… it’s a fairly heavy operation.
 By nature, then, the cycle time of time series data (the interval we ingest data and run analytics) will be on the order of minutes.
 System Checks are far lighter weight.
 They track a binary state, so any given check doesn’t need to be persisted- just state transitions.
 This opens us up to some new opportunities:

-To recap, system checks are a distinct data stream from time series data.
+Time Series System Checks All data is persisted Only state changes are persisted Batch analytics No analytics (yet…) API payloads are rich Slim payloads High cycle time Low cycle time To recap, system checks are a distinct data stream from time series data.
 We needed to build a separate ingest path, but first let’s look at how checks will integrate with the existing Metricly models of policies, events, and integrations.

 Designing System Checks